ethereum/EIPs/README.md

 * **Accepted** - a core EIP that has been in Last Call for at least 2 weeks and any technical changes that were requested have been addressed by the author.
 The process for Core Devs to decide whether to encode an EIP into their clients as part of a hard fork is not part of the EIP process.
 If such a decision is made, the EIP will move to final.
 * **Final (non-Core)** - an EIP that has been in Last Call for at least 2 weeks and any technical changes that were requested have been addressed by the author.
 * **Final (Core)** - an EIP that the Core Devs have decided to implement and release in a future hard fork or has already been released in a hard fork.
-* **Deferred** - an EIP that is not being considered for immediate adoption.
-May be reconsidered in the future for a subsequent hard fork.

 # Preferred Citation Format